 Fatty acids are fatty, oily, greasy or buttery

 They can be harvested from plants and animals.

-Main uses are cooking, cosmetics, lubricating and soap making.
+Main uses of fatty acids are cooking, cosmetics, lubricating and soap making.

 Some like Jojoba should only be used for cosmetic purposes.
 Coconut oil on the other hand can be used for just about everything.